chimay/wheel/README.md

-  " The file where toruses and circles will be stored and read let g:wheel_config.file = '~/.local/share/wheel/auto.vim' " Auto read torus file on startup if > 0 let g:wheel_config.autoread = 1
+  " The file where toruses and circles will be stored and read let g:wheel_config.file = '~/.local/share/wheel/auto.vim' " Auto read wheel file on startup if > 0 let g:wheel_config.autoread = 1
-  " Auto write torus file on exit if > 0 let g:wheel_config.autowrite = 1
+  " Auto write wheel file on exit if > 0 let g:wheel_config.autowrite = 1
+  " The file where session will be stored and read let g:wheel_config.session_file = '~/.local/share/wheel/session.vim' " Auto read session file on startup if > 0 let g:wheel_config.autoread_session = 1
+  " Auto write session file on exit if > 0 let g:wheel_config.autowrite_session = 1
   " Number of backups for the wheel file let g:wheel_config.backups = 5
   " The bigger it is, the more mappings available